phaze

 How often to scan

 There is no formal medical guideline for DEXA frequency in GLP-1 users, because GLP-1 weight loss is newer than the screening guidance.
-A practical cadence borrowed from clinical practice and weight-loss research:
+A practical cadence many people borrow from clinical practice and weight-loss research:

 During active weight loss, every 3 to 6 months.
-The 3-month interval is what bariatric surgery programs typically use, and it captures meaningful change in lean mass and bone, while still being affordable.
+The 3-month interval is what many bariatric surgery programs use, and it captures meaningful change in lean mass and bone while still being affordable.
 A 6-month interval is enough if you are losing slowly or if cost is a concern.

 Athlete performing a kettlebell deadlift